philkwek/ID_assignment1_portfolio/README.md

 * Clear about its Purpose.

 Next, with these qualities in mind, I went ahead to start creating the wireframe in Adobe XD, taking into account 2 different screen sizes so that my website would also support both desktop and mobile users.
 Here is the link to a pdf of my [wireframes!](https://drive.google.com/file/d/1qAvcI0huEjRLnB29Tk3FDEIk5zcOyG8M/view?usp=sharing)

+## Features

+# Existing Features
+*

+# Features left to implement
+* Drop Down menu for Mobile
+* Clickable Buttons that lead to other profiles
+* Potrait
+* A flexbox Contact me page

+## Technologies used
+* Adobe XD
+* Visual Studio Code